flash62au/WiTcontroller/README.md

 * 3x4 Keypad  ([Example](https://www.jaycar.com.au/12-key-numeric-keypad/p/SP0770?pos=2&queryId=20aedf107668ad42c6fe1f8b7f7a9ca7)) <br/> *Note: Alternately a 4x4 keypad can also be used (see optional components below)*

-* Polymer Lithium Ion Battery LiPo 400mAh (or larger) 3.7V 502535 JST Connector. ([500mAh Example](https://www.ebay.com.au/itm/133708965793?hash=item1f21ace7a1:g:tlwAAOSwfORgYqYK)) <br/> *Note: Any capacity will work, but 400mAh will give about 6 hours of run time.*
+* Polymer Lithium Ion Battery LiPo 400mAh (or larger) 3.7V 502535 JST Connector. ([500mAh Example](https://www.ebay.com.au/itm/133708965793?hash=item1f21ace7a1:g:tlwAAOSwfORgYqYK)) <br/> *Note: Any capacity will work, but 400mAh will give about 6 hours of run time.* <br/> <br/>
+***WARNING: I have found that some batteries come with the positive and negative leads the other way around to the terminals on the ESP32. <br/> Check they are correct before plugging it in.*** <br/> (The polarity of the battery is easy to swap, by getting a knife blade under the small tabs on the connector and pulling each male socket out. <br/> Take extreme care. ***DO NOT SHORT THE TERMINALS.*** )

 * KY-040 Rotary Encoder Module ([Example](https://www.aliexpress.com/item/1005003946689694.html?albagn=888888&&src=google&albch=search&acnt=479-062-3723&isdl=y&aff_short_key=UneMJZVf&albcp=21520181724&albag=168529973707&slnk=&trgt=dsa-1464330247393&plac=&crea=707854323770&netw=g&device=c&mtctp=&memo1=&albbt=Google_7_search&aff_platform=google&gad_source=1&gclid=Cj0KCQjwiOy1BhDCARIsADGvQnBPdlEVLYbYnLoOnN1p2bdjte0jYmInrgFD0WG16aF3GZtvrWTb6o0aAo8VEALw_wcB&gclsrc=aw.ds)) <br/> *Note: The EC11 rotary encoder will also work, but requires a small configuration change in ``config_buttons.h`` (see below)*